awsdocs/amazon-sns-developer-guide/doc_source/sns-dead-letter-queues.md

 ## How are messages moved into a dead\-letter queue?<a name="how-messages-moved-into-dead-letter-queue"></a>

 Your messages are moved into a dead\-letter queue using a *redrive policy*\.
 A redrive policy is a JSON object that refers to the ARN of the dead\-letter queue\.
 The `deadLetterTargetArn` attribute specifies the ARN\.
 The ARN must point to an Amazon SQS queue in the same AWS account and Region as your Amazon SNS subscription\.
-For more information, see [Tutorial: Configuring an Amazon SNS dead\-letter queue for a subscription](sns-configure-dead-letter-queue.md)\.
+For more information, see [Configuring an Amazon SNS dead\-letter queue for a subscription](sns-configure-dead-letter-queue.md)\.

 **Note**
 Currently, you can't use an Amazon SQS FIFO queue as a dead\-letter queue for an Amazon SNS subscription\.